5,300 Wells Fargo employees fired over 2 million phony accounts

 As part of the settlement, Wells Fargo needs to make changes to its sales practices and internal oversight.

+Customers are fuming.
+Brian Kennedy, a Maryland retiree, told CNNMoney he detected an unauthorized Wells Fargo account had been created in his name about a year ago.
+He asked Wells Fargo about it and the bank closed it, he said.

-"Consumers must be able to trust their banks.
-They should never be taken advantage of," said Mike Feuer, the Los Angeles City Attorney who joined the settlement.
+"Consumers must be able to trust their banks," said Mike Feuer, the Los Angeles City Attorney who joined the settlement.

 Feuer's office sued Wells Fargo in May 2015 over allegations of unauthorized accounts.
 After filing the suit, his office received more than 1,000 calls and emails from customers as well as current and former Wells Fargo employees about the allegations.